Back to Blog

 • Type-Safe SDK: Full TypeScript support with comprehensive types

-With Late, the Instagram messaging implementation becomes straightforward:
+With Late, the Instagram messaging implementation looks like this:

 import { Late } from '@getlate/sdk';